THE BIODIVERSITY COLLECTIVE

 Workshops in 2023 introduced mushroom identification, fungal biology, invasive species, conservation, and genetic sequencing.
 Community members have also contributed photographs and observations to our iNaturalist project, strengthening the dataset and expanding knowledge of Kaua‘i’s fungi.
 Our annual workshops will continue to provide opportunities for learning and participation.

-The upcoming Kaua‘i Mushroom Summit 2026 will be a multi-day gathering of workshops and activities celebrating fungi and conservation.
-Attendees directly contribute to the project through their participation and support.
+This January, the Kaua‘i Mushroom Summit 2026 was a multi-day gathering of workshops and activities celebrating fungi and conservation.
+Attendees directly contributed to the project through their participation and support.

 The 2026 Team